MLBazaar/piex/README.md

 During this process, the Cross Validation score obtained over the training partition by each pipeline was stored in a database and is available through piex.
-In parallel, at some points in time the best pipeline already found was validated against the testing data, and the obtained score was also stored in the databased and available through piex.
+In parallel, at some points in time the best pipeline already found was validated against the testing data, and the obtained score was also stored in the database and is available through piex.

 Each experiment was given one or more of the following configuration values: